 An eSignature is as legally binding as a signature executed by hand.

-Federal Law No.1 of 2006 regarding Electronic Transactions and E-Commerce approves the use of eSignatures in the UAE.
+Federal Law No. 1 of 2006 on Electronic Commerce and Transactions approves the use of eSignatures in the UAE.
 To create an eSignature, you need an electronic signature creation device, and a digital certificate to be authorised to use this device.
 Certification services providers issue digital certificates.
 These certificates confirm the identity of the signature device holder.

 Read more on eSignatures on the website of Judicial Department in Abu Dhabi.